Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 <br>
 ## Document Status

 This document is a DRAFT with no formal reviews yet.
 Some changes are being done from time to time.
 If you want, you  can make a formal review of this document.
-We will be happy to add you at the _reviewers_ section.
+We will be happy to add you to the _reviewers_ section.

 <br>